Have you spent years thinking that fat is bad for you?

 How did fat get such a bad name?

-There’s no denying it - fat has got a bad reputation.
+There’s no denying that fat has got a bad reputation.
 Over the last 70 years low-fat products have been marketed as the saviour of our health.
 And the message from governments and the media was – and largely still is – eating fat leads to weight gain, raises cholesterol and puts us at greater risk of heart disease.

 Part of the problem is that we use the same word for the fat we DON’T want (on the hips, around the middle and so on) and the fat we eat.